vasudhajogi20/sqldb_tshirts_project_genai/README.md

 - langchain_helper.py: This has all the langchain code
 - requirements.txt: A list of required Python packages for the project.
 - few_shots.py: Contains few shot prompts
-- .env: Configuration file for storing your Google API key.
+- .env: Configuration file for storing your LLAMA2_API_KEY.